 (2) Readings.
-The textbook is composed of a series of essays, written by the lecturers, and designed to be read as companions to the presentations, offering additional background information on the general research area under discussion.
-Three of the lecturers do not yet have their essays incorporated into the text (see starred entries on the accompanying course schedule).
-These essays will be made available on webCT prior to the presentations.
-In all cases, the lecturer will assume that you have read the accompanying essay before the class.
+The textbook is composed of a series of essays, written by the members of the department, and designed to be read as companions to the lectures that you will hear, offering additional background information on the general research area under discussion.
+One of the lecturers does not yet have their essay incorporated into the text (see starred entry on the accompanying course schedule), and this essay will be distributed to the class prior to those presentations.
+In all cases, the lecturer will assume that you have read the accompanying essay when giving his or her lecture.